eyaler/uku3le/README.md

 and the analysis is made possible by [pychord](https://github.com/yuma-m/pychord).
 Different from most analyses, we do not normalize the data by transposition as we want to allow users to play songs in their original form (Pink Floyd's "In the Flesh?" starts with an A!), we do not want to a degenerate songs with key shifts, and we do not want to require the user to do transpositions.
-However, we assume invariance to chord voicings and inversions.
+However, in our optimization we were indifferent to the chord voicing - the octave choices for each note in the chord, including chord inversions - change of the root note.

 Considering the use of up to two fingers, our chosen tuning of C-G-A allows playing 23.3% of songs with up to 4 note chords and 42.4% of songs with up to 3 note chords, as compared to 0.8% and 1.4% respectively for the standard G-C-E-A tuning.